JanssenProject/jans/jans-cedarling/cedarling_opa/README.md

   --server --config-file ./demo/opa-config.json \\ # configuration
   ./demo/rego # rego file(s)
 ```
+OPA will boot with the provided configuration, read the rego files, and start server mode at `127.0.0.1:8181`.

 ## Docker
 A Dockerfile is provided to allow building a docker image embedded with the bootstrap configuration and rego files.
 To build and run this image: